aplteam/Tatin/docs/SyntaxReference.md

 projectPath:

-: folder to create a package from
+: A folder to create the package from

 targetPath:

-: folder the package goes into
+: A folder the ZIP file goes into

 ### Ping

 ```
-bool←Ping uri
+bool←Ping url
 ```

 Establishes whether the host is up and running with very little overhead.
-If `uri` (can also be an alias) points to a folder a 1 is returned if that folder exists, otherwise 0.
+If `url` (can also be an alias) points to a folder a 1 is returned if that folder exists, otherwise 0.

 ### PublishPackage